mimivirus173/distance-speed-converter/README.md

 # seconds-converter
- converts seconds to minutes and hours
+ converts seconds to hours, minutes, seconds and milliseconds